Carbohydrate Foods and Health

 Garth Davis, M.D. in Proteinaholic, Page 152

-Humm?
-The “fat and inflammation that is destroying the body’s ability of utilize sugar safely”?
-That description is a very long way from the public’s general understanding of someone’s problem with “blood sugar,” weight-gain, or type-two diabetes.
+“Fat and inflammation that is destroying the body’s ability of utilize sugar safely”?
+That description is a long way from the public’s general understanding of someone’s problem with “blood sugar,” excess weight, or type-2 diabetes.

-You can be metabolically sick and not be fat, but about 80-percent of those with protruding bellies and apple-shaped torsos are metabolically unhealthy.
-Either way, there is a very high probability of liver fat and insulin receptors disabled by fat (insulin resistance).
-This is the subject of the page Insulin and Metabolic Disease, which I hope you will consider reviewing.
+Moreover, you can be metabolically sick and not be fat, but various estimates suggest that at least three-quarters of those with protruding bellies and apple-shaped torsos are metabolically sick.
+Liver fat and insulin receptors disabled by fat (insulin resistance) is the subject of the page Insulin and Metabolic Disease.

 Research funded by the National Institutes of Health show that key markers of metabolic health improve after just ten days—once the metabolically sick person dumps the added sugar, pop, and fruit juice.